architect-examples/arc-workshop/src/shared/md/04-json-service/04-lockdown.md

 ---
 ### 2. Parameter Sanitization and Validation

 A common attack vector is to post malicious data to HTTP API endpoints.
-There are many libraries for input santization and parameter validation.
+There are many libraries for input sanitization and parameter validation.
 Make sure all the writes have check for cross site scripting and proper values.

-A few libraries to try out:
+A few libraries on npm to try out:

 - xss
-- smallwins/validate
+- @smallwins/validate
 - joi

 ---